-- 7.10.1 Per this manual, complaints rise above the level of a grievance and include all issues that may result in disciplinary action.
-Complaints concern qualifications of certificants and/or significant ethical violations regarding the "IAI Code of Ethics and Standards for Professional Conduct" or any acts committed, indicted or convicted of, including intentional false or concealed information, violations of certification requirements, engaged in fraudulent behavior, misrepresentation, theft, bribery, or any act that diminish public trust or reflect adversely on the integrity of the certificant or the IAI certification program (e.g., harassment, dishonesty, cheating on an exam).
+- 7.10.1 Per this manual, complaints rise above the level of a grievance.
+Complaints concern significant ethical violations regarding the "IAI Code of Ethics and Standards for Professional Conduct" or any acts committed, indicted or convicted of, including intentional false or concealed information, violations of certification requirements, engaged in fraudulent behavior, misrepresentation, theft, bribery, or any act that diminish public trust or reflect adversely on the integrity of the certificant or the IAI certification program (e.g., harassment, dishonesty, cheating on an exam).
 A complaint may be filed by any individual and should address alleged violations that have occurred within the past five (5) years.
 Complaints shall be submitted in writing, and signed, to the FCMB Director via the IAI main office (i.e., the IAI COO).
 If the complaint is generated by an individual who is not a member of the IAI, the complainant's signature must be notarized.
 Once the Director receives a complaint, it shall be referred to as the petition. - 7.10.2 The FCMB reserves the right to deny applications, or to suspend or revoke certifications due to a reasonable belief or probable grounds of competency issues, ethical violations, illegal behavior, compromised integrity, or undermined confidence in work performed, conclusions arrived at, or potential testimony.
 Reconsideration may be requested.
 The FCMB reserves the right to decline to consider any complaint or appeal. - 7.10.3 Complaints must include 1) The name and contact information of the petitioner and the respondent, 2) the specific clause of the "IAI Code of Ethics and Standards for Professional Conduct" that is alleged to be violated, 3) supporting documentation that demonstrates the alleged violation (supporting documentation must be submitted in its entirety to ensure partial information is not taken out of context), and 4) the specific area, of the supporting documentation, that demonstrates the alleged violation must be highlighted.